 NIHR’s role in ensuring compliance

-Strengthened safeguarding clauses are now included in all new NIHR research contracts and agreements relating to ODA funding, and will be introdcued in all domestic NIHR contracts on 1 April 2021.
+Strengthened safeguarding clauses were first introduced in research contracts and agreements relating to ODA funding, and have been included in all new standard NIHR contracts since April 2021.
 There are a number of activities embedded within NIHR’s contract management systems which assure the monitoring of safeguarding policies, reported incidents and the management of cases.
-These include:
+These may include:

 - Due diligence review undertaken prior to contract confirmation